poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-to-write-better-ruby-code-for-beginners.md

 {% endhighlight %}

 <p>
-  This makes perfect sense, except we can make it much shorter with ternary oeprators.
+  This makes perfect sense, except we can make it much shorter with ternary operators.
 Ternary operators work like such:
 </p>

 {% highlight ruby %}